 We think the highlight of the museum is its dinosaur collection.
-This contains numerous fossils and skeletons which are all on display.
+This contains numerous fossils and skeletons,etc which are all on display.
 My kids LOVE going to see the dinosaurs!

 It’s also fascinating to see the mammal skeletons on display, there are so many!
 The whales hanging from the ceiling in particular are quite spectacular!
 It’s hard to get an idea of their size from pictures so seeing the skeletons is quite amazing.
 We also play a game of trying to guess the animal from the skeleton.
 Its actually much harder than it sounds!

 There are lots of different kids trail sheets on clipboards that you can pick up to complete on your way round the museum.
 There is so much to see that it can almost be too much to take on board.
 I found the trail sheets really helped the kids to focus and look at certain things closely.
-Oxford Museum of Natural history is a very family friendly museum.
-There are even little viewing holes for smaller kids to see inside the display cabinets!
+Oxford Museum of Natural history is certainly a very family friendly museum.
+Another example is the low level viewing windows which are great for smaller kids to see inside the display cabinets!

 One other thing we love in this museum is that there are lots of fossils and things that you are allowed to touch.
 The staff are really friendly and they organise regular activities and events too.
 Its well worth checking whats on at weekends and in the school holidays.
 Every Saturday is ‘Science Saturdays’ where families can meet real scientists and get up close to some of the exhibits in the museum.
-Every Sunday is ‘Family Friendly Sunday’ with crafts, trails and activities for all the family to enjoy.
+Every Sunday is ‘Family Friendly Sunday’ with crafts, trails and activities, which I’m sure you’ll agree all the family equally enjoy.

 Entry to the Oxford University Museum of Natural History is free of charge, which makes it an affordable day out for everyone!
 It is open 7 days a week 10am-5pm.
-Food is not permitted in the museum but there is a cafe upstairs or you can have a picnic on the lawn outside.
+The museum does not permit food but there is a cafe upstairs or you can have a picnic on the lawn outside.
 Why not tie in a visit to the Pitt Rivers Museum, which is adjoined to the building and also free of charge to enter?!